Diseases & Conditions

 You will most likely stay in the hospital for a few days after surgery.

-After surgery, you will be on intravenous antibiotics for 24 hours to help prevent infection.
+After surgery, you will likely be on intravenous (IV) antibiotics for a period of time to help prevent infection.
 In addition, your surgeon will prescribe a blood thinning medication to help reduce the risk of developing a blood clot in your leg (deep vein thrombosis).

 After surgery, you will feel some pain.
 This is a natural part of the healing process.
 Your doctor and nurses will work to reduce your pain, which can help you recover from surgery faster.